codesharedot/nexo-price-gnome-ticket/README.md

-# algorand price gnome ticket
+# nano price gnome ticket

-Gnome 3 desktop ticker for algorand price with Python and argos.
-Rename to algorand.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for nano price with Python and argos.
+Rename to nano.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org